 - When you are ready to submit an application, review the “User Guide for Investigators, Part I: Submitting a Research Proposal Application (RPA)” for a brief tutorial on using the system for your submission.
 Once your application is received by the NCDR, you will receive a confirmation email along with an assigned registry-specific tracking number.
 If it passes preliminary screening, your submission will then move forward for committee review.

 RPAs are accepted on a rolling basis but are reviewed by the appropriate NCDR Research and Publications Committee during meetings as published on the NCDR Research Calendar.
 All deadlines provided in the calendar are subject to change.
-Investigators wishing to identify an external funding source to support an NCDR research proposal should send an email to NCDRResearch@acc.org to discuss the opportunity.
+Investigators wishing to identify an external funding source to support an NCDR research proposal should complete a Preliminary Research Proposal Form and email it to NCDRResearch@acc.org to discuss the opportunity.
 These proposals may be submitted at any time and are not subject to deadlines.
 Investigators are encouraged to contact the NCDR early in the funding exploration phase.
 All NCDR research studies must adhere to the same oversight processes regardless of funding source for the research activities; therefore, obtaining funding does not automatically guarantee NCDR will approve the research study.
+If the research is approved, investigators will be asked to submit their RPA online as instructed above under “Submitting Research Proposals” for tracking and review purposes.

 Note regarding JACC Journals